Classical Armenian Studies MSt

 Oxford is the only university in the UK where Armenian may be studied as a main subject.
 The Armenian resources of the Bodleian Library are excellent, and students also use the Nizami Ganjavi Library at the Faculty of Asian and Middle Eastern Studies.
 Adjacent to the Faculty is the Ashmolean Museum, which houses superb collections.

-In addition to this, there are a number of other specialist library collections in Oxford that focus on Oriental studies, such as:
+In addition to this, there are a number of other specialist library collections in Oxford such as:

-The Sackler Library includes the principal library for Egyptology and ancient Near Eastern Studies.
+The Art, Archaeology and Ancient World Library includes the principal library for Egyptology and ancient Near Eastern Studies.
 The Khalili Research Centre is the University of Oxford's centre for research and teaching in the art and material culture of the Islamic societies of the Middle East and of non-Muslim members and neighbours

 You will have access to the University's centrally provided electronic resources, the Faculty of Faculty of Asian and Middle Eastern Studies' IT Officer, and other bibliographic, archive or material sources as appropriate to the topic.
-There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as a common room where tea and coffee are available and staff and students can meet.
+There is a computing room for the use of graduate students, as well as a common room where tea and coffee are available and staff and students can meet.

 Sources of funding

-Applications recieved for this course by the January deadline will also be considered for funding if applications fulfill the eligibility criteria, including the Armenian General Benevolent Union (AGBU) London Trust Scholarship.
+Applications received for this course by the January deadline will also be considered for funding if applications meet the eligibility criteria, including the Armenian General Benevolent Union (AGBU) London Trust Scholarship.
 Please use the University's fees, funding and scholarship search tool to find what funding you may be eligible for.

 The Faculty has a number of scholarships and funding opportunities across a wide range of subjects.
 Please see here for a list of these opportunities.